nagyesta/abort-mission-gradle-plugin/README.md

     //Sets the directory where we want to look for the JSON input file
     //and save the HTML output
     reportDirectory file("${buildDir}/reports/abort-mission/")
+    //Controls whether the report generator should fail if any failed
+    //test cases where in the report
+    failOnError false
+    //The Gradle artifact coordinates for the Strongback implementation
+    //we want to use.
+The format must be "group:artifact:version" or
+    //"group:artifact" if we want to use the toolVersion value here too strongbackCoordinates "com.github.nagyesta.abort-mission.strongback:abort.strongback-rmi-supplier"
+    //The port we want to use for the Strongback strongbackPort 29542
+    //The optional password used for authentication when the Strongback
+    //service is started or stopped
+    strongbackPassword "S3cr3t"
+    //Indicates whether we need to use an externally provided server
+    //instead of the embedded.
+    strongbackUseExternal false
+    //The number of milliseconds we want to wait for Strongback startup strongbackDelay 50L
 }
 ```